Matt-Webb/market-txt-parser/README.md

 ## Market Text File Parser

 #### Prerequisites
-Make sure you have installed all of the following prerequisites on your development machine:
+Make sure you have installed on your machine:
 * Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.